mmalmi/mmalmi.github.io/_posts/2020-03-03-stop-eating-sugar.md

 I never have to count calories or limit how much I eat.
 I'm not even doing full paleo or low-carb: I eat rice and sometimes potatoes or sweet potatoes.
 I just don't eat sugar, grains or dairy.

-If you want to be healthier, don't eat stuff that your hunter-gatherer ancestors didn't have.
+As a rule of thumb: If you want to be healthier, don't eat stuff that your hunter-gatherer ancestors didn't have.
 It's not always easy, but it's worth it.

 Listen to what your body says **after** you eat something.
 That cheesecake probably feels like a good idea _before_ rather than _after_ eating it.
 Whereas, a good steak in your stomach gives a feeling of satisfaction that lasts.